-historical study of witchcraft has obtained a new dimension when we discovered that, in many places in the world today, increasing modernity did not lead to a decrease but, on the contrary, to an increase of witchcraft discourses.142 Also zombies can now flatter themselves with a certain amount of attention from the part of modern anthropologists: zombie representations are part of the imagery of witchcraft (a human being is made into a zombie because of someone else's witchcraft, which in turn has been inspired by the other's desire for riches and power), but zombie beliefs are also an example of the unbounded, global, mass-media based collective fantasies which has become placeless and are no longer (as those collective fantasies described by classic anthropology) bound to a specific society localised in time and place.441 In the face of these phenomena, which in themselves are admittedly interesting enough, Guattari and Deleuze suddenly become strangely unable to discern any more modern myths than just the zombie one.
+The anthropological and historical study of witchcraft has obtained a new dimension when we discovered that, in many places in the world today, increasing modernity did not lead to a decrease but, on the contrary, to an increase of witchcraft discourses.72 Also zombies can now flatter themselves with a certain amount of attention from the part of modern anthropologists: zombie representations are part of the imagery of witchcraft (a human being is made into a zombie because of someone else's witchcraft, which is turn has been inspired by the other's desire for riches and power), but zombie beliefs are also an example of the unbounded, global, mass-media based collective fantasies which has become placeless and are no longer (as those collective fantasies described by classic anthropology) bound to a specific society localised in time and place.73 In the face of these phenomena, which in themselves are admittedly interesting enough, Guattari and Deleuze suddenly become strangely unable to discern any more modern myths than just the zombie one.
 Light-heartedly relapsing into a terminology which in anthropology has already been unacceptable for over half a century, they distinguish between 'primitives', 'barbarians', and 'modern humans'.
-And probably their lapse is justified in their own eyes for, after all, far from being deliberately racialist at the expense of people from other continents than their own, they are trying to explain that these modern humans are even worse than the other two categories.
-Thus Guattari & Deleuze have the following to say about zombies:
+And probably their lapse is justified in their own eyes for, after all, far from being deliberately racialist at the expense of people from other continents than their own, they are trying to